The body contains small amounts of fluoride, and the daily requirement for

 tooth decay.
 Foods that contain

-a rich source of flouride include:
+a rich source of fluoride include:

 tea and marine fish that are